gerbilbyte/URL-Modifier/README.md

 # URL Modifier

-> A Firefox extension that intercepts and rewrites HTTP/HTTPS request URLs in real time using named regex rules — supporting before, replace, and after modes with live testing and JSON import/export.
+A Firefox extension that intercepts and rewrites HTTP/HTTPS request URLs in real time using named regex rules — supporting before, replace, and after modes with live testing and JSON import/export.

+WARNING!
+This code is 100% vibe coded using Claude, so use at your own risk.
+I've only tested this on Firefox for linux and Android and it seems to work pretty well.
+I'm not liable for any damages caused to data, Firefox exploding, physical melting of an android device from using this extension blah blah blah.

 ![License: PolyForm Noncommercial](https://img.shields.io/badge/License-PolyForm_NC_1.0-blue.svg)
 ![Firefox](https://img.shields.io/badge/Firefox-140%2B-orange?logo=firefox)